Standards of Professional Courtesy and Administrative Orders

-- In making objections, Attorneys shall state only the legal grounds for the objection, withholding all further comment or argument unless elaboration is requested by the Court.
-In examining witnesses, Attorneys questions should not be echoing the witness’s response.
+- In making objections, attorneys shall state only the legal grounds for the objection, withholding all further comment or argument unless elaboration is requested by the court.
+In examining witnesses, attorney questions should not be echoing the witness’ response.

 - Attorneys shall make all offers of settlement or requests for a stipulation privately and not within the hearing of the jury.

-- It is inappropriate for any person present in Court to make gestures, facial expressions, a nodding or shaking of the head, outbursts, audible comments or the like manifesting approval or disapproval of witness testimony or whatever else is occurring during Court proceedings.
+- It is inappropriate for any person present in court to make gestures, facial expressions, a nodding or shaking of the head, outbursts, audible comments or the like manifesting approval or disapproval of witness testimony or whatever else is occurring during court proceedings.
 Attorneys certainly shall not engage in this type of conduct and shall instruct their clients not to engage in this type of behavior.
-Attorneys shall further endeavor to inform those observers appearing supportively for their client or witness not to engage in this type of behavior.
+Attorneys shall further endeavor to inform those observers appearing supportive of their client or witness not to engage in this type of behavior.
 This behavior is strictly prohibited.